List of Platinum singles in the United Kingdom awarded before 2000

 See also List of Platinum singles in the United Kingdom awarded since 2000, List of million-selling singles in the United Kingdom.

-On 1 April 1973 the British Phonographic Industry (BPI) launched the Certified Awards scheme for singles and albums.
-From then until 1988, Platinum was awarded to singles with sales or shipments of 1 million (with double or triple Platinum being introduced in 1985).

-In 1989, the thresholds were changed so that a single with sales or shipments of 600,000 became eligible for Platinum (and any multiples thereof).
-The only song to be certified Platinum during both periods is "Bohemian Rhapsody" by Queen (in its original release in 1975 and again in 1991 following the death of Freddie Mercury), while the Spice Girls had the most Platinum singles awarded before 2000 with eight.
+The Platinum designation is awarded by the British Phonographic Industry (BPI) to singles and albums that have reached sales or shipments over a given threshold.
+From 1 April 1973 until 1988, the threshold was 1 million.
+The double and triple Platinum designations were introduced in 1985.
+In 1989, the thresholds were lowered; a single with sales or shipments of 600,000 became eligible for Platinum.
+The only song to be certified Platinum during both periods is "Bohemian Rhapsody" by Queen, for its original release in 1975 and its re-release in 1991 after the death of Freddie Mercury.

+The Spice Girls had the most Platinum singles awarded before 2000: eight.

 This total has been passed in the 21st century by Rihanna with 13.

 Awards from 1973–1988 (1 million units)

 2× Platinum (available 1985 onwards)

-Only one single was ever awarded a multi-Platinum certification during the 1 million unit era, although "Do They Know It's Christmas?" by Band Aid would also have qualified.
+Only one single was awarded a multi-Platinum certification during the 1-million-unit era, although "Do They Know It's Christmas?" by Band Aid would also have qualified.